A Station for Everyone

 Some state religious leaders have expressed their frustration that Rhoden didn’t consult them before supporting the proposal.

-Reverend Jean Morrow, Chair of the South Dakota Faith in Public Life, said she would have appreciated that before bringing the bill about churches, there would have been a conversation between faith leaders and lawmakers about whether or not the bill is necessary.
+Reverend Jean Morrow, Chair of the South Dakota Faith in Public Life, said she would have appreciated that before bringing the bill about churches, so there could have been a conversation between faith leaders and lawmakers about whether or not the bill is necessary.

 Related Content